China eliminates 'Western misconceptions' from legal education - ExBulletin

 China eliminates ‘Western misconceptions’ from legal education

-BEIJING — China has ordered closer adherence to the dictates of the ruling Communist Party and leader Xi Jinping on legal education, demanding that schools oppose and resist Western misconceptions such as constitutional government, separation of powers and judicial independence.
+BEIJING (AP) China has ordered closer adherence to the dictates of the ruling Communist Party and leader Xi Jinping on legal education, demanding that schools oppose and resist misguided Western views such as constitutional government, separation of powers and judicial independence.

 The order was dated Sunday, a week before the start of the annual session of China’s ceremonial parliament and reinforces the leadership role on ideology assumed by Xi, who is named no less than 25 times in the document.
 Already China’s most powerful leader for decades, Xi was granted a third five-year term as party leader last year and scrapped term limits on the presidency, allowing him to rule. for life.